Federal Communications Commission (FCC) Orders Nexstar to Sell WPIX-TV

 The Federal Communications Commission (FCC) has recently made a ruling that local TV giant Nexstar Media Group’s acquisition of WPIX-TV in New York violated federal limits on station ownership.
 In response, the regulatory agency has ordered Nexstar’s partner in WPIX, Mission Broadcasting, to sell the station or for Nexstar itself to shed other stations in its portfolio to comply with ownership regulations.
 Additionally, the FCC has fined Nexstar $1.2 million for their actions.

 WPIX-TV, an affiliate of The CW, has been a prominent player in the New York media market since it first went on the air in 1948.
 Nexstar, the largest owner of U.S. TV stations, gained control of The CW in 2022 and has been operating WPIX since 2020 under a local marketing agreement with Mission.
-This type of agreement, known as a “sidecar” deal, has come under scrutiny in recent years as regulators have expressed concerns about potential workarounds to ownership rules.
+This type of agreement, known as a “sidecar” deal, has come under scrutiny in recent years as regulators have expressed concerns regarding potential workarounds to ownership rules.

 The FCC ruling states that Nexstar engaged in an unauthorized transfer of control, surpassing the cap of 39% of U.S. TV households reached by a single owner.
 Nexstar CEO Perry Sook has expressed strong disagreement with the FCC’s decision and intends to dispute it vigorously.
 He argues that Nexstar has always complied with FCC regulations and that the acquisition of WPIX and the local marketing agreement were approved by the FCC in 2020.